 An insurance internship will give you valuable real-world experience while you are still a student.
 It will enable you to apply your education in an environment that is both rewarding and intellectually stimulating.

 Training and support

 Companies will provide you with a mixture of training and this will be dependent on what the programme consists of.
 This could range from formal training sessions to being assigned a mentor to guide you through your day to day work.

-Internships and work experience also provide invaluable networking opportunities – make sure you take up your fellow colleagues on any opportunity for social activities, from sports to meals, as this is a great way to build your network with your future prospective team.
+Internships and work experience also provide invaluable networking opportunities – make sure you take up your fellow colleagues on an opportunity for social activities, from sports to meals as this is a great way to build your network with your future prospective team.

 What will I take away from an internship?